a black rainbow over downtown New Orleans

 difference is that we don't have the army to embed with." [...] [story]When

-the Mayor loses his sh*t finally (and for good reason), once and for all, when
+the Mayor loses his shit finally (and for good reason), once and for all, when

 police officers quit, yet keep their guns, when the media flees, because they

-have been pampered for far too long by protectionism and authoritarian spin
+have been for too long pampered by protectionism and authoritarian spin

 ?What the fuck kind of country have